foroughgoudarzi/GlobeGlide/README.md

 1. The user inputs a country name and initiates the search.
 2. GlobeGlide displays names of three popular cities within the selected country and presents the exchange rates for its currency.
 3. Clicking on a city image reveals a dropdown menu, allowing users to select points of interest and view corresponding information as well as the city map.
-4. The application stores the information (name, two-letter ISO code and three-letter currency code) of the last ten countries in the local storage for quicker information retrieval.
+4. The application stores the information (name, two-letter ISO code and three-letter currency code) of the last ten searched countries in the local storage for quicker information retrieval.

 ## Installation